lezongmun/Tasks-Api-Assignment/README.md

  java -jar target/tasks-api-0.0.1-SNAPSHOT.jar
  ```

-- Use Postman or web browser to try the endpoints
+- Use Postman or a web browser to call the endpoints through `localhost:8080`

 ## Usage